harness/developer-hub/docs/internal-developer-portal/catalog/entity-ref.md

 sidebar_position: 11
 ---

-Entities commonly have a need to reference other entities.
-For example, a Component entity may want to declare who its owner is by mentioning a Group or User entity, and a User entity may want to declare what Group entities it is a member of.
-This article describes how to write those references in your yaml entity declaration files.
+In IDP Catalog, Entities such as (Components, APIs, Groups, etc.) commonly have a need to refer other Catalog entities.
+For example, when we set an Owner of a Component by mentioning a Group or User.
+Or when we add a dependency between a Service and an API.
+This article describes how to write those entity references in your YAML descriptor files.
+The "Entity Refs" are also used anywhere else you want to uniquely mention an entity such as when using the [Catalog Ingestion API](https://developer.harness.io/docs/internal-developer-portal/catalog/catalog-ingestion/catalog-ingestion-api/).

 Each entity in the catalog is uniquely identified by the triplet of its  [kind](https://developer.harness.io/docs/internal-developer-portal/catalog/how-to-create-idp-yaml#start-with-basic-entity-information), [namespace](https://backstage.io/docs/features/software-catalog/descriptor-format#namespace-optional), and [name](https://developer.harness.io/docs/internal-developer-portal/catalog/how-to-create-idp-yaml#provide-metadata).
 But that's a lot to type out manually, and in a lot of circumstances, both the kind and the namespace are fixed, or possible to deduce, or could have sane default values.
 So in order to help the writer, the catalog has a few tricks up its sleeve.

-Each reference can be expressed in one of two ways: as **a compact string**, or as **a compound reference structure**.
+Each reference can be expressed in one of two ways: as **a compact string**.

 ## String References